opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/keycloak/identity-federation-github.md

 ## Configuring the IAM Identity Provider Conversion Rules

-By default federated users are named `FederationUser` in the Open Telekom Cloud platform.
+By default federated users are named `FederationUser` in the T Cloud Public platform.
 These users can only log in to the cloud platform and they do not have **any** other permissions.
 You can configure identity conversion rules on the IAM console to achieve the following: